San Francisco Private Tours

 For some luxury boutique shopping, Filmore Street in Pacific Heights is where you want to stroll.

 Points of interest: Broadway (Billionaire’s Row) Mrs. Doubtfire House, Lyon Street Steps, Pizzeria Delfina, Roam Burger

-Next stop on your tour is Hayes Valley…
+Next stop on your private tour in San Francisco is Hayes Valley…

 Hayes Valley is a more recent hot spot for locals.
 It is lined with local SF boutiques, and some of the top trendy restaurants in the City.
 There are shipping containers that have been repurposed for high end boutiques, cafes, german beer garden, ice cream, and home to the original Blue Bottle Coffee.
 Time for some wine?
 I recommend stepping into Arlequin Wine Merchant for buying a bottle of wine and enjoying it in the back garden area.

 Points of interest: Blue Bottle Coffee, Arlequin Wine Merchant, Patricia’s Green